How to Manage the AIP in an Emergency

 That said, here are some resources that might help should any of you need them.

 Thank you @wendisaipkitchen – Sending the best vibes for safety and little to no damage for all the folks facing this right now.
 The AIP community is thinking of you. ♥

 Our Partners at Fully Healthy (formerly Shop AIP_ are dedicated to all phases of the AIP.
 They offer lots of snacks, canned and packaged goods and ingredients that will help you stock your pantry and your Bug Out Bags.
 While you should always watch the labels, this shop caters to those on the AIP and marks the products elimination stage or according to what reintroduction stage they are appropriate for.
 You can SAVE 10% off your first order with code: AIPRecipe

 Perfect Supplements – Powdered Bone Broth – Beef or Chicken – Just search “broth”

 FREEZE DRIED AIP MEALS, SOUP, STEW & SNACKS

 Wild Zora – Delicious Freeze-Dried Stew, Soup, Meat Bars & Fruit Snacks – Shop the AIP Compliant menu

 Wild Zora even offers BULK Shopping Offers to help you stock your pantry with their shelf-stable AIP Compliant products at a discounted rate AND free shipping!
-SAVE 15% off EVERY ORDER with the above link (Coupon Code AIP15 automatically applied at checkout – excludes bulk boxes).
+SAVE 10% off first order at Fully Healthy (formerly Shop AIP) (excludes bulk boxes).

 SHELF-STABLE FOOD POUCHES